Pasta threading is a great way to entertain kids of all ages. It helps develop their fine motor skills and concentration without spending any money.

 I dyed the pasta to make it look more interesting, and also because Ollie is learning to recognise colours.
 So I used this as an opportunity to see if he could remember the colour names.
 I repeated them each time he threaded one.
 If your little one is prone to putting things in their mouth, you might want to use plain pasta as the dye will start to come off when it gets wet.

 We started with paper straws as they’re sturdy enough for little fingers to grab and poke into the pasta holes.
-It took Ollie a while to get the hang of it and I had to help him out to start with.
+I helped him out to start with, and it took him a little while to get the hang of.
 Once he’d had a bit of practice he managed to do it by himself quite easily.
 He has done a lot of threading and fine motor skills activities before, so I made it more challenging.

 Ollie’s also really into counting at the minute – despite the fact he can only get to 2 on his own!